Where Is Lodge Cast Iron Made?

 Most American cookware brands that existed in 1896 are gone, or have moved production to China or Mexico.
 Lodge is a genuine exception — a family-owned company that kept its manufacturing in a small American town through every economic cycle of the last 130 years.

 That’s not a marketing claim.
 It’s a verifiable fact.
-You can drive to South Pittsburg, Tennessee, and see the foundry.
+You can go to South Pittsburg, Tennessee, and see the foundry.

 We verify country-of-origin claims using manufacturer disclosures, product labels, and trade records.
 If something has changed, email us at webmaster@whybuyfromchina.com